 Do we really believe we’re saints, all holy and interceding in heaven on the behalf of travelers, grave-diggers, environmentalists, and other groups?
 Alas, no—we have no such powers.
 Instead, we use the term “saint” as Paul the Apostle did to denote fellow believers.

 Read on to find out why we’re called Mormons, a key difference between us and other Christian churches, what happens in our temples, and some other interesting facts.
+When you finish this post, you will know more than 97% of the population.

 How many Mormons are there?